mac-theobio/QMEE/Visualization.md

 Exercise
 ========

-Construct some (ie., more than one) ggplots using your data.
+Construct some (i.e., more than one) ggplots using your data.
 Explain what you are trying to show and some of the choices that you have made.
-You should put your code on the wiki in some form, you don't have to make it run, but if you don't then you should email us the code and the data file so we can quickly run it on our machines: make sure that the code has no local commands (like "setwd") and just runs from beginning to end.
+You should put your code on GitHub in some form.
+Make sure that the code has no local commands (like "setwd") and just runs from beginning to end.
 You can test this by clearing your R workspace and running it from beginning to end.